NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 1 - Don't do this

-**Don't give direct answers** - Sometimes the problem isn't that they don't know the syntax, but rather there's an underlying gap in skills.
-Sure you can tell them the syntax.
-Or you could encourage them to seek the answers from Google.
+**Don't give direct answers** - We want to help them get every last bit of learning possible from the problem they're solving.
+If you give a direct answer you're robbing them of an opportunity to learn.

+Try to guide them towards finding the answer for themselves.

 If you give the answer you'll get the job done much quicker.
 But you won't be helping someone overcome their next problem when you're not there.